 Won the Super Bowl 6 of 17 times.
 35.2%

 The amount of winning that Brady does is absolutely astounding.
-Not only did he only lose in the wildcard round once, partially due to him rarely avoiding the first round bye, but he also made it to the Superbowl more than half of his career.
+Not only did he only lose in the wildcard round twice, partially due to him rarely avoiding the first-round bye, but he also made it to the Super Bowl more than half of his career.
 In fact, Brady was on a top-four team at least 76% of his playoff career.

-Aaron Rodgers lost in the wildcard round a quarter of the times he made it to the playoffs.
+Aaron Rodgers lost in the wildcard round nearly a quarter of the times he made it to the playoffs.
 In his 12-year career as a starter, he either missed the playoffs or was a first-round exit 41.6% of the time.
-He was only a top four team 27% of the time, a whopping 53% less than Brady.
+He was only a top-four team 33% of the time, a whopping 43% less than Brady.

 Is Brady or Rodgers More Clutch?

 Finally, we'll look at high-pressure situations.
 Who has a better clutch gene?
 According to profootballfocus.com Tom Brady has 44 fourth quarter comebacks in his career and 57 game winning drives.
 Tom Brady has started in 307 games in his career.
 This means that 14.3% of Brady's total games played resulted in him leading a 4th quarter comeback to win a game after being down near the end of the game.
 18.5% of Brady's entire career games were won by a game-winning drive orchestrated by Brady.
 Those are incredible numbers considering he's going to retire as one of the oldest QBs in NFL history.
 One of his comebacks was also in the Superbowl against the Atlanta Falcons, when Brady orchestrated the largest comeback in Superbowl history, overcoming a 28-3 deficit that lasted until the middle of the 3rd quarter.
 He had another game-winning drive against the Rams for his sixth Superbowl victory in the 4th quarter.